Lighthouse of Genoa: Medieval light

 The first tower at this location, a structure formed of three crenellated towers, was built, most sources say, around 1128, although at least one states that it was built in 1161.
 At the time it sat close to the main coastal road, called the Via di Francia, which more recent documents describe as passing between it and the sea.
 When it was constructed the tower was fairly far from the city; it was only in the seventeenth century that it became part of the so-called "Cerchia Seicentesca", part of the seicento, the walls of Genoa.
 It has remained a part of the system until today.

 Dried pieces of erica and juniper wood were used to fuel the signal fire in its early years; for upkeep, navigators who used the port were expected to pay a tax upon their approach to the city.
 The tower also played a part, early in its career, in the ongoing feud between the Guelphs and Ghibellines; during one battle, the Ghibellines damaged it considerably during an attempt to dislodge a group of Guelphs who had taken refuge inside.
 In 1318 and again in 1321, it was decided to dig a defensive trench around the tower, the better to protect it from damage in battle.
 In 1326 the first oil-based lantern, whose fire was fed by olive oil, was added to the structure, so that incoming vessels could better distinguish the signal fire upon approach.
 For the same reason, in 1340 the tower was painted with the coat of arms of the city, the better to serve as a distinctive daymark.
 In around 1400 the lighthouse was further converted for use as a prison; among the hostages therein accommodated were the king of Cyprus, James II, and his wife.

 In 1405 the priests who were responsible for the upkeep of the lighthouse placed on its cupola a fish and a golden cross to serve as symbols of Christianity.
-During the cinquecento the structure was heavily damaged again, this time by friendly fire from the Genovese against the French.
-Thirty years later, in 1543, the tower was once again reconstructed, assuming the form in which it may still be seen today.

 In 1449 one of the keepers of the lighthouse was listed as Antonio Colombo, uncle of explorer Christopher Columbus.

+The reconstruction of 1543

+In 1528, when Genoa was under French military occupation, the Genoese admiral Andrea Doria attacked the harbor with thirteen galeas, regaining control of the city.
+During these events, the Lanterna was badly damaged by friendly fire.
+The lighthouse tower was reconstructed in the current Renaissance style by the Doge Andrea Centurione Pietrasanta in 1543, with the financial support from the Bank of Saint George.